hellowhirl/mastering-git/README.md

 git branch -d bugfix/signup-form
 ```

-- use -D (capital D) to force the deletion, otherwise git will stop us wihout merging it
+- use `-D` (capital D) to force the deletion, otherwise if the changes aren't merged upstream yet then it git will stop us

 ### Comparing branches